 How the 1541 Actually Works

-To understand copy protection, start with the machine it was designed to defeat.
-The Commodore 1541 is not a dumb storage device.
-It's a fully self-contained computer that happens to have a disk drive attached — its own 6502 CPU, 16KB of ROM, 2KB of RAM — and that architecture is exactly why C64 copy protection ended up so strange.
+Start with the machine the protection was designed to defeat.
+The Commodore 1541 is not a dumb storage device — it's a fully self-contained computer with a disk drive attached: its own 6502 CPU, 16KB of ROM, 2KB of RAM.
+That architecture is exactly why C64 copy protection got so weird.

 Mechanics: The Physical Drive